 If someone is in immediate danger, dial 999.
 Silent Solution - if you can’t speak, then cough or make a noise then tap 55 on the keypad and follow instructions.

-The Sutton Domestic Abuse One Stop Shop is OPEN.
+The Sutton Domestic Abuse One Stop Shop will remain during December

-The Sutton Domestic Abuse One Stop Shop which runs on a Wednesday morning as a drop-in session is now open again.
+The Sutton Domestic Abuse One Stop Shop runs on a Wednesday morning as a drop-in session is open and will remain open throughout December.

-The drop-in sessions will be conducted with COVID-19 safety measures in place, i.e. observing social distancing; ensuring that hand washing facilities are available etc.
+The drop-in sessions will be conducted with COVID-19 safety measures in place (observing social distancing; ensuring that hand washing facilities are available).

 If you or anyone you know is experiencing domestic abuse support is available – contact Transform on 020 8092 7569 (Monday-Friday, 9am-5pm) or email firstname.lastname@example.org.